baishakicodes/baishakicodes.github.io/_posts/2021-01-16-Getting-Started.md

 **2. [tryhackme.com](https://tryhackme.com/)**

 tryhackme.com is another great resource to help you start building some skills!
 All content on the website are organized in "rooms."
 So there's a room for learning pentesting, a room for learning OSINT, a room to learn a specific tool and so on.
 While there are many rooms you have to pay a subscription to gain access to, there are also many free rooms that have amazing content.
-I espcially love the free Capture the Flag (CTF) rooms because I'm not only learning something new but I'm learning it through solving challenges.
+I especially love the free Capture the Flag (CTF) rooms because I'm not only learning something new but I'm learning it through solving challenges.
 I really appreciate the hands-on aspect of tryhackme.

 Security News